patrickfer/CleanArch/README.md

    Handles dependency injection, managing the registration of services and their lifetimes across the application.

 7. **CleanArch.WEBUI**:
-   The user interface layer, providing frontend interaction, potentially using MVC or Razor Pages in **ASP.NET Core**.
+   The user interface layer, providing frontend interaction, potentially using MVC and Razor Pages in **ASP.NET Core**.

 ## Key Features